 Available with most home loans, redraw allows you to withdraw from any additional repayments (over and above the minimum required) you make.
 This means you can make extra repayments to reduce the interest payable on the loan, whilst allowing future access to these funds if the need arises.
 Note: some banks will charge for redraw so it’s important to check fees and charges and aim for a redraw facility that won’t cost you.

 You may see introductory or ‘honeymoon’ interest rates from time to time.
 These rates are usually lower and are only available for a specified period.
 While attractive, make sure you keep an eye on any fees or interest rate changes once this period is over to ensure your loan is still competitive and meets your needs.

 - Fixed rate break costs

 There is usually a limit on the value of extra repayments you can make towards your loan during a fixed interest rate period.
 If you plan to make additional repayments with a fixed rate, investigate the extra repayments limit and any charges associated with exceeding this limit, to avoid any costly surprises as these can vary dramatically across different lenders.

 - Repayment holidays

 Life happens, and unexpected costs or reduced income can affect your ability to afford payments on your home loan.
 Some banks may offer a break and allow you to stop making repayments for a short period of time.
-An example might be a Family Repayment Pause between 3 and 6 months if the borrower goes on maternity or paternity leave, and doesn’t have funds available through their redraw facility.

 - Home loan packages